backdrop-contrib/bien/README.md

 related fields and 8 nodes of type Animal, including images.

-2) We use BIEN to export the content type, the nodes, and the images and successfully import them into a fresh site with any of those things in place.
+2) We use BIEN to export the content type, the nodes, and the images and successfully import them into a fresh site without that content type or nodes.

 We need to test a wider range of use cases.